Stefania Constantini: Early career

+2017–18 season

 Constantini was added to the Italian National Women's Curling Team for the 2017–18 season as the team's second.
 The team also consisted of skip Diana Gaspari, third Veronica Zappone, lead Angela Romei, and alternate Chiara Olivieri.
 The team's first international event of the season came at the 2017 European Curling Championships in St. Gallen, Switzerland.
 The team played well through the round robin and qualified for the playoffs over higher-ranked teams such as Russia's Anna Sidorova and Germany's Daniela Jentsch.
 After losing in the semifinal to Sweden's Anna Hasselborg, the Italian team upset Switzerland's Silvana Tirinzoni 7–6 to earn the bronze medal, Italy's third-ever medal in the women's event at the European Championships.
 Next, the Italian women's rink competed in the 2017 Olympic Qualification Event in attempts to earn a spot in the 2018 Winter Olympics in PyeongChang, South Korea.
 The team once again performed well at the event, finishing the round robin in first place with a 5–1 record.
 This gave them two opportunities to secure their spot in the Olympics.
 In the first qualification final, the Italian side gave up nine stolen points against China's Wang Bingyu, ultimately losing the game 11–4.
 They had a second opportunity to qualify for the Games against Denmark's Madeleine Dupont in the second qualification final.
 In a tight game, Denmark's Dupont scored one in the extra end to win 5–4 and earn the final spot in the Olympics, meaning Italy would miss out on the Games.
 The team had one more international event during the season with Constantini competing in her first World Curling Championship at the 2018 World Women's Curling Championship.
 Despite their prior success, Team Gaspari finished in last at the World Championship with a 2–10 record, only defeating Scotland's Hannah Fleming and Russia's Victoria Moiseeva.
 Still of junior age, Constantini also skipped the Italian Junior Women's Team at the 2018 World Junior B Curling Championships, finishing in fifth place with a 5–2 record.